rohit1039/rohit1039/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Have strong hold on Java, Spring Boot and Microservices.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.